Sunshine Football Club (VFA): Early years

 Sunshine was a large football club in a strong growth area of Melbourne's west.
-In 1950 it was approached and agreed to field a team in the new Metropolitan Football League whilst maintaining a side in the lower grades of the FDFL.
+In 1950 it was approached and agreed to field a team in the new Metropolitan Football League (MFL) whilst maintaining a side in the lower grades of the FDFL.
 It won the Metropolitan 1951 premiership and was runners-up in 1952, 1955, and 1958.
-By 1958, it operated two teams in the Metropolitan League and three teams in the Footscray District League and had more than 200 registered players.
+By 1958, it operated two teams in the MFL and three teams in the FDFL and had more than 200 registered players.

+VFA

 From the early 1950s, it had actively sought admission to the Victorian Football Association; and it was admitted at short notice just before the 1959 VFA season, as a direct result of the sudden expulsion of the Prahran Football Club.
 It abandoned its blue and white hooped guernsey (which clashed with Moorabbin), and adopted a navy blue guernsey with a white yoke.
 Concentrating on the VFA, the club withdrew its teams from the FDFL.

 Upon its admission to the VFA, the club played its home games at Selwyn Park, before moving to Skinner Reserve, Braybrook, in 1966.

 In 1962, the club adopted Panthers as its nickname, but it did not make any particular effort in promoting the nickname to the wider public.
 This caused a dispute in 1963, when Waverley adopted Panthers as its nickname, and spent around £100 promoting it before discovering that Sunshine was already using the name.
 Sunshine ultimately abandoned the Panthers nickname and replaced it with Crows, which became its official nickname for the remainder of its time in the VFA.

 Initially unsuccessful, Sunshine moved into Division 2 when the competition was partitioned in 1961.
 They first competed in the finals in 1963, and the following season claimed the minor premiership, losing to Geelong West in the Grand Final in an upset.
 The club also lost the 1969 Grand Final, this time to Williamstown, before finally becoming premiers in 1971, to conclude Sunshine's ninth successive finals series.
 Under captain-coach Don McKenzie, Sunshine defeated Brunswick by 54 points in the decider and earned promotion to Division One for the first time.
 Sunshine spent three years in the top division before being relegated.

 Sunshine fell to the bottom half of the Division 2 ladder in the late 1970s, and the early 1980s saw Sunshine endure one of the worst prolonged stretches of performances by a club in VFA history: from 1981 to 1984, the club won two wooden spoons and won only seven games.
 The club improved dramatically in 1985 under coach Ron Brown, winning the Division 2 minor premiership in 1986 and reaching but losing Grand Finals in 1986 and 1988.